 - Descriptions of Angels in The Bible portray them as having multiple eyes, wings, and heads (and many combinations thereof).
 Since most of these are in either the symbol-heavy apocalyptic genre (Revelations) or the prophetic visions (Ezekiel), they are probably not meant to be taken literally.

 - Beholders.
 One large central eye, and ten smaller ones on eyestalks.
 With a busload of subspecies and related creatures, even more in the Spelljammer setting.
 And in most it's far from a decorative feature.

-- Also, the Gibbering Mouther, a monster that's essentially a gelatinous mass covered with eyes and mouths.
+- Also, the Gibbering Mouther, a monster that's essentially a gelatinous mass covered with eyes and constantly jabbering mouths.

-- 1st Edition Monster Manual artwork actually played this off well, portraying the creature in such a way that the viewer's attention repeatedly moves from its insectile outer pair of eyes to its human-like inner pair, switching back and forth in a vain attempt to "meet its gaze".
+- The Umber Hulk (think a hybrid of a stag beetle and a gorilla) has four eyes, two of which can cause confusion in an observer.
+The 1st Edition Monster Manual artwork actually played this off well, portraying the creature in such a way that the viewer's attention repeatedly moves from its insectile outer pair of eyes to its human-like inner pair, switching back and forth in a vain attempt to "meet its gaze".
 Confusion, indeed, much like an optical illusion.

 - The Book of Vile Darkness contains a spell that blocks a corridor by summoning a shifting wall of eyeballs.
 Not only is it hard to get through but anyone who gets too close will be sucked in and turned liquid, his eyes added to the wall.

 - In 3.5th edition, there exists a group of magic 'items' called grafts.
 These are generally organic things which can be pernamently added to a character's body to give some bonus or new ability.
 There's a whole slew of eye-based grafts, courtesy of Beholder Cultists.